And no, it does not mean you are “more deficient”

 Because it sounds convincing.

-And people love a dramatic wellness explanation.
+And the wellness internet loves a dramatic explanation.

-Clinically, it just doesn’t hold up.
+Clinically, it just does not hold up.

-A few simple things usually help.
+A few simple tweaks usually make a big difference.

-This is my favourite trick clinically.
+This is one of my favourite tricks.

 Apply magnesium after a shower while your skin is still slightly damp.

-2. Start with smaller amounts
+2. Start Small

-You can build up over time.
+You can build up from there.

-Respectfully… this one matters.
+Respectfully, this one matters.

 This is another big one.

-More sting does not equal more absorption.
+More sting does not mean more absorption.

 If your skin feels irritated, listen to it.

-If magnesium feels slightly tingly?
+If magnesium feels slightly tingly, that can be normal.

-That doesn’t mean magnesium “isn’t for you.”
+That does not mean magnesium is not for you.

 It usually just means we need to change: